Algebraic solutions of linear differential equations: an arithmetic approach: Context, motivation and basic examples

 At this point, we can ask ourselves: \emph{is there a purely arithmetic proof of the transcendence of $\exp(x)$?} This question can be seen as the starting point of the present article, whose main aim is precisely to advertise a very beautiful number-theoretic approach to algebraicity of solutions of linear differential equations.
 More generally, we can raise the following question.

 \begin{question} Is there any number-theoretic way to recognize whether the differential equation~\eqref{eq:lineardiff} admits only algebraic solutions in its solution space? \end{question}

 Nicely enough, the answer to this question is positive, for two distinct but related reasons.
 Let us first explain them a bit in the case of the exponential function $\exp(x) = \sum_{k \geq 0} x^k/k!$.
-The first arithmetic proof of the transcendence of $\exp(x)$ is based on the following result.
+The first arithmetic proof of the transcendence of $\exp(x)$ is based on the following result, which in rough terms asserts that the coefficients of algebraic functions are ``almost integral''.

 \begin{prop}[``Eisenstein's criterion'' (1852)] If the function $y(x) = \sum_{k \geq 0} a_k x^k \in \Q[[x]]$ is algebraic, then there exists $N\in\N\setminus \{ 0 \}$ such that $y(Nx) - y(0) \in \Z[[x]]$.
 In particular, only a finite number of prime numbers can divide the denominators of the coefficients $a_k$. \end{prop}